OctoPrint/plugins.octoprint.org/_plugins/bedcheckai.md

 id: bedcheckai
 title: OctoPrint-BedCheckAI
 description: Detects the print bed in the camera frame.
-Useful for automation and smarter printing.
+Useful for automation and smarter printing
 authors:
 - printpal.io
 license: AGPLv3